jpmaganinho/DisTIPy/README.md

 # **4. Fitting methodology description**

 For a full description and physical justification of the fitting methodology used in DisTIPy, please refer to Ref.
-[REF letter].
+[1].

 ---